codingwithsasquatch/serverless_ninjas_workshop/9-Serverless_Challenges/devopschallenges.md

 # Serverless DevOps challenges

-This challenges help you to apply development environment and DevOps capability to your Serverless world.
+This challenges help you to configure development environment and add DevOps capability to your Serverless world.

 ## Challenge 1.
 Building your local environment